YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (Year of the Corgi Edition).md

 Nothing about these three looks usable, until you start deploying them together - at which point the sisters start evading better than basically anyone else in the game, even on the Single Line formation, achieveing unrivaled amounts of effective HP while dishing out respectable DPS besides.
 Lots of investment needed and Yat Sen MUST be protected at all costs (hint, place her between Ping and Ning), but they're the ultimate stonewall - if that's what you're looking for, it's worth it.

-### Honorable Mention:
+### Honourable Mentions:
+---
 #### ![CL](https://azurlane.koumakan.jp/w/images/6/66/JuneauChibi.png "USS Juneau") [USS Juneau](https://azurlane.koumakan.jp/Juneau)
 * Skill:
   * Upon sinking, heals the entire fleet by 25%.

-- Desc: "SHE DIES FOR YOUR SINS"
+- Desc: SHE DIES FOR YOUR SINS
 >Cursed to die over and over again in PvP due to her ludicrously powerful healing skill, which can on its own change the course of a fight, this poor girl has little to no place in PvE as you do NOT want your units to die there in the first place and her offensive power is lacklustre at best.
 Her one job is being immensely irritating/powerful in the arena, and dying for you.
 You monster.